top of page

 Peer-reviewed Publications

-Peer-reviewed journal articles ensure the dissemination of novel scientific knowledge.
+Peer-reviewed journal articles ensure the dissemination of novel scientific knowledge to the scientific community.

 Dalton, S. D. P., Cooper, H., Jennings, B., & Cheeta, S. (2025).
 Neural correlates of implicit emotion regulation in mood and anxiety disorders: an fMRI meta-analytic review.
 Scientific Reports, 15(1), 1-17.